ruiseixasm/Versatile_RotaryEncoder/README.md

 Its only parameter is the handle function as `void (*)()` that would be used to process the release encoder switch after being held rotated.

 #### **`Versatile_RotaryEncoder.ReadEncoder()`**
-This functions reads the encoder and runs all Handle functions accordingly.
+This function reads the encoder and runs all Handle functions accordingly.
 It returns a `bool` with true whenever any handle function is called.

 #### **`Versatile_RotaryEncoder.setInvertedSwitch( bool invert_switch )`**
 By default the switch is triggered from vcc to ground (HIGH to LOW), using this function you can invert this behavior from LOW to HIGH.